ablyamitsaini/ewheelers_V9.1.1/readme.txt

     -> 030560 - In Arabic language> on blogs page> subscribe button and text field are not properly arranged -> 030504 - Design changes of Save Changes and Cancel buttons -> 030501 - On "Rewards Points" page > columns should get display on whole screen and column name should not be scrollable.
+    -> 030087 - Logo is displaying very large in Email template

 New Features :
 	> Task - 64235 - Collection Image management for Mobile Application in admin.